Home / Resume / Customer Service / Customer Service Resume

 What hiring managers actually look for

-Customer service hiring managers and recruiters scan resumes for three things before they read a single bullet point:
+Customer service hiring managers and recruiters scan representative resumes for three things before they read a single bullet point:

 1. 1